Speech transmission index: STIPA

 STIPA (Speech Transmission Index for Public Address Systems) is a version of the STI using a simplified method and test signal.
 Within the STIPA signal, each octave band is modulated simultaneously with two modulation frequencies.
 The modulation frequencies are spread among the octave bands in a balanced way, making it possible to obtain a reliable STI measurement based on a sparsely sampled Modulation Transfer Function matrix.
 Although initially designed for Public Address systems (and similar installations, such as Voice Evacuation Systems and Mass Notification Systems), STIPA can also be used for a variety of other applications.
 The only situation in which RASTI is currently considered inferior to full STI is in the presence of strong echoes.

 A single STIPA measurement generally takes between 15 and 25 seconds, combining the speed of RASTI with (nearly) the wide scope of applicability and reliability of full STI.

 Since STIPA has become widely available, and given the fact that RASTI has several disadvantages and no benefits over STIPA, RASTI is now considered obsolete.

 Although the STIPA test signal does not resemble speech to the human ear, in terms of frequency content as well as intensity fluctuations it is a signal with speech-like characteristics.

 Speech can be described as noise that is intensity-modulated by low-frequency signals.
 The STIPA signal contains such intensity modulations at 14 different modulation frequencies, spread across 7 octave bands.
 At the receiving end of the communication system, the depth of modulation of the received signal is measured and compared with that of the test signal in each of a number of frequency bands.
 Reductions in the modulation depth are associated with loss of intelligibility.

+The STIPA measurement method is standardised in IEC 60268-16, which defines STIPA as a simplified, single-measurement implementation of the full STI.
+Because a complete STI measurement is time-consuming, STIPA is the method most commonly used for the field commissioning and routine verification of installed public address and voice-alarm systems.